Valid for versions 102 through the latest version

-This interface allows you to manage MySQL® or MariaDB® version upgrades (for example, when you upgrade from MySQL 5.6 to 5.7).
-After you select your MySQL or MariaDB version, WHM automatically keeps your database engine up-to-date.
-This means, for example, that whenever the vendor releases a new patch for your version of MySQL or MariaDB, WHM automatically applies the patch to your installation.
+root-enabled resellers to manage MySQL® or MariaDB® version upgrades (for example, when you upgrade from MySQL 5.7 to 8.0).
+After you select your server’s MySQL or MariaDB version, WHM automatically keeps your database engine up-to-date.
+This means, for example, that whenever the vendor releases a new patch for your server’s version of MySQL or MariaDB, WHM automatically applies the patch to your installation.

-We strongly recommend that you back up your database before you upgrade your database or change to MariaDB.
+Back up your server’s databases before you upgrade its database version or change to MariaDB.

 This feature does not support downgrades of database engine versions.
 We strongly recommend that you do not attempt to downgrade MySQL or MariaDB.